-Rep. Maxine Waters told MSNBC Tuesday that she still believes President Donald Trump colluded with Russia – citing evidence she uncovered on “Facepage” and Tweeter.
+Rep. Maxine Waters told MSNBC Tuesday that she still believes President Donald Trump colluded with Russia – citing evidence she uncovered on “Facepage” and “Tweeter.”

-The California Democrat said she also continues to support impeaching Trump for his supposed crimes.
+The California Democrat also said she continues to support impeaching Trump for his supposed crimes.
 She insisted that she isn’t worried about the process failing in the Senate or backfiring politically, because the evidence is on her side.